CSR-Sogang/TwoPassMemoryProfiler/README.md

 Step 10: Pick your target variables to profile.
 Create ‘HashValues’ and ‘VarMinSize’ files to store hash values and sizes of only target variables.

--	(In ‘Deepmap/’) python extract.py
+-	(In ‘Deepmap/’) python offline_process_ex.py

--	(In ‘Deepmap/HashValues and Deepmap/VarMinSize) select the target variables which you want to profile and remove the others in both files.

 Step 11: Run the slow pass on your target application (for example, ‘Deepmap/calltrack/example.c’)

--	(In ‘Deepmap/’) ./bin/preslow  /home/Path_to_IntelPintool/linux/intel64/bin/pinbin  -t  /home/Path-to-deepmap-directory/Deepmap/pin-tools/obj-intel64/pintool.so  --  /home/Path-to-deepmap-directory/Deepmap/calltrack/example
+-	(In ‘Deepmap/’) ./bin/preslow  /home/Path_to_IntelPintool/intel64/bin/pinbin  -t  /home/Path-to-deepmap-directory/Deepmap/pin-tools/obj-intel64/pintool.so  --  /home/Path-to-deepmap-directory/Deepmap/calltrack/example

 Step 12: After successful run of slow Pass, you can see your profiling result in ‘result-all-major’ file